trixing/l4x.org/entries/web/markdown.md

 entries in the browser - maybe, just maybe making the hurdle a bit less to write a few posts.

-The resulting code can be found in my new [github](http://todo...) repository.
+The resulting code can be found in my new [github](https://github.com/trixing/l4x.org) repository.

+And yes, I know, version 1.5 will bring this by default - but I am on Debian Wheezy which runs 1.4.

 [[!meta date="2015-02-24 23:42:00"]]